6 Benefits of Living Simply

 Making cheap and delicious home-cooked meals and treats has become an interesting challenge each week.

 An improved health benefit includes clearing up my schedule and commitments that eat up a majority of my time.
 Letting go of a few things that didn't give me joy has led to less stress and a thankful body.

-It can also make room for more time and energy to give to the things I might rather be doing, like enjoying a Saturday morning to sleep in once in a while or working on that project I've been putting off (aka, this blog).
+It can also make room for more time and energy to give to the things I might rather be doing, like enjoying a Saturday morning to read or working on that project I'd been putting off (like this blog).

 6. Strengthened Relationships

-As I let go of judgements of myself and others I began authentically connecting with people instead, which is where my happiness started to flourish.
-A clearer mind and less time spent on shopping and cleaning meant more opportunities to spend time with the people I love and care for.
+As I let go of judgements of myself and others I began authentically connecting with people instead-which is where happiness flourishes.
+A clearer mind and less time spent on shopping and cleaning meant more opportunities to spend time with the people I love and care about.

 While there are many more benefits of leading a more simplistic lifestyle, these are the main ones that have affected me deeply.